 Oatmeal congee can effectively control body weight and adjust blood lipids to a normal level.
 It is good for everyday consumption for people with weight problems, hyperlipidemia, coronary heart disease, or even normal healthy people.

 Put a bit more water in the pot to cook the congee.
 When it is done, cook for an extra 10 minutes on low heat.
 You can add milk for the elderly and young.
 You can also make it savory by adding some minced pork for extra protein.

 Ingredients: 3 g Chinese ginseng powder, 5 jujubes, 100 g rice, rock sugar (moderate amount)

-Method: Wash and pit the jujubes, and put the jujubes, Chinese ginseng powder and rice in a pot with water; cook till everything is soft and tender; add a suitable amount of sugar to sweetness level of your liking.
+Method: Wash and pit the jujubes, and put the jujubes, Chinese ginseng powder, and rice in a pot with water; cook till everything is soft and tender; add a suitable amount of sugar to the sweetness level of your liking.

 Eating this twice a day can help nourish blood and stop bleeding.
 It is good for people with blood problems.

 Translated by Ceci and edited by Derek Padula